Gayathri154/Loan-Prediction/README.md

 This project focuses on analyzing and predicting loan approval status using machine learning techniques.
 The Jupyter Notebook loan.ipynb contains a step-by-step approach to understanding and modeling the data for accurate loan predictions.

 **Key Features**
-Exploratory Data Analysis (EDA) to understand trends and patterns Data cleaning and preprocessing
+1.Exploratory Data Analysis (EDA) to understand trends and patterns 2.Data cleaning and preprocessing
-Visualization of key insights using Seaborn and Matplotlib Model training using classification algorithms Evaluation of model performance
+3.Visualization of key insights using Seaborn and Matplotlib 4.Model training using classification algorithms 5.Evaluation of model performance

 **File**
 loan.ipynb: Contains the complete analysis and machine learning pipeline

 **Tools Used**
-Python
+1.Python
-Pandas
+2.Pandas
-NumPy
+3.NumPy
-Matplotlib & Seaborn
+4.Matplotlib & Seaborn
-Scikit-learn
+5.Scikit-learn
-Jupyter Notebook
+6.Jupyter Notebook

 **How to Run**
 1.Clone this repository